 The lower the altitude of the orbit of a satellite, the higher its orbital speed.
 And conversely, the higher the orbit, the lower the orbital speed.
 From this relation, we can determine the orbital radius where the angular speed matches that of the Earth’s rotation.
 Such an orbit has an altitude of 35786 km above the equator.
 This orbit is called geostationary orbit.
 Any satellite placed in this orbit will have a fixed position relative to an observer on Earth.

-Because a geostationary satellite appears motionless relative to Earth’s surface, a satellite dish can be directed to a fixed direction and does not have to track the satellite as long the satellite is still in the same orbit.
+Because a geostationary satellite appears motionless relative to Earth’s surface, a satellite receiver can be pointed to a fixed direction and does not need to track the satellite continuously.

-A geostationary satellite is always in an orbit above the equator.
+A geostationary satellite has to orbit above the equator.
 As a result, a satellite dish in the northern hemisphere needs to be pointed towards the south.
-And conversely, a satellite dish in the southern hemisphere needs to be pointed towards the north.
+And conversely, a satellite dish in the southern hemisphere needs to be pointed toward the north.